capnproto/capnproto-rust/blog/_posts/2015-05-25-asynchronous-io-with-promises.md

        // The connection has succeeded.
 Let's write some data. return Ok(stream.write(vec![1,2,3]));
     }).then(|(stream, _)| {
-       // The the first write has succeeded.
+       // The first write has succeeded.
 Let's write some more. return Ok(stream.write(vec![4,5,6]));
     }).then(|(stream, _)| {
-       // The the second write has succeeded.
+       // The second write has succeeded.
 Let's just return;
        return Ok(gj::Promise::fulfilled(()));
     });
 }